19hours/sg-statutes/Acts/Public Transport Council Act.md

 Fare adjustment formula

-[0.5 CPI + 0.5 aWI – 1.5%] + [0.4 cCPI + 0.4 WI + 0.2 EI – 0.5%]
+3.4% + [0.4 cCPI + 0.4 WI + 0.2 EI – 0.5%]

 where

-CPI

-is the change in Consumer Price Index between year 2011 and the previous year;

 cCPI

-is the change in Core Consumer Price Index between year 2012 and its previous year;
+is the change in Core Consumer Price Index between year 2013 and its previous year;

-aWI

-is the change in Average Monthly Earnings (Overall Average by Industry) between year 2011 and its previous year, adjusted to account for any change in the employer’s Central Provident Fund contribution rate as specified in the Central Provident Fund Act (Cap.
-36);

 WI

-is the change in National Average Monthly Earnings between year 2012 and its previous year, adjusted to account for any change in the employer’s Central Provident Fund contribution rate as specified in the Central Provident Fund Act; and
+is the change in National Average Monthly Earnings between year 2013 and its previous year, adjusted to account for any change in the employer’s Central Provident Fund contribution rate as specified in the Central Provident Fund Act (Cap.
+36); and

 EI

-is the change in Energy Index for electricity and fuel between year 2012 and its previous year.
+is the change in Energy Index for electricity and fuel between year 2013 and its previous year.

-[S 259/2014 wef 11/11/2013]
+[S 456/2015 wef 12/11/2014]

 ## LEGISLATIVE HISTORY